Alysha-B/my-first-repository/README.md

 Having fun with Launch School and learning how to pull!
 It would be helpful if I double checked my spelling before making commits & commit messages.

+One more change for luck, not using fetch first.